 Do you or a loved one need addiction treatment for alcohol or drugs?
-It's easy to sign up too quickly for treatment, without a proper understanding what to look for.
+Many simply don't know how to compare treatment providers and end up settling for less.

 Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
-But, choosing the wrong provider early on, might mean drawing the wrong conclusions about recovery, and what's possible for your future.
+But use your needs, and past experience, first and foremost, as your guide to what treatment will work best.